benrconway/FSCodeChallenge01/README.md

 ## Expected functionality

-API that has REST standard GET, POST, PUT and DELETE requests related to the cake information.
+An API that has REST standard CRUD functionality in the form of GET, POST, PUT and DELETE requests.

 A frontend that fulfills the following functionality: